tjhv10/task_2AP/README.md

 - The `randomGenerator` generates a stream of random numbers.
 - The `newPrimeCounter` uses multithreading to count the number of prime numbers in the stream efficiently.
+- The `PrimeCounter` count the number of prime numbers in the stream efficiently.